makersacademy/takeaway-challenge/README.md

 * As I implemented the client requirements, I forwarded methods to other classes and test drove those methods first.
 * Edge cases considered:
   * trying to order a dish that's not on the menu
+  * customer_order list is cleared after placing an order

 ## Files